dongdongbh/dongdongbh.github.io/_posts/2019-09-20-linux-tricks.md

   - tutorial
 toc: true
 toc_label: "Table of Contents"
-description: Linux terminal shortcuts list
+description: "A reference for Linux terminal shortcuts and shell commands, including directory navigation and running multiple commands."
 ---